-the Mojave Desert Tortoise, Gopherus agassizii.
-Although similar in many ways, the two species differ geographically (their ranges are split by the Colorado River), and also by habitat, behavior, and genetics.
+Arizona has two native species of tortoise, the Sonoran desert tortoise, Gopherus morafkai; and the Mojave desert tortoise, Gopherus agassizii.
+Although similar in many ways, the two species differ geographically (their ranges are split by the Colorado River) and by habitat, behavior and genetics.

 Photo by George Andrejko.